 The MBA program is the latest addition to UoPeople’s current offerings of Associates and Bachelor’s programs in Business Administration and Computer Science, all accredited by the Distance Education and Accreditation Commission (DEAC).
 Starting today the university will be accepting applicants to commence their MBA studies in September 2016.
-The university’s academic calendar consists of five nine-week terms and students can apply and be admitted to commence in any given term.
+The university’s academic calendar consists of five nine-week terms and students can apply and be accepted to commence in any given term.
 The university will accept only 100 applicants for the first term, and gradually expand the program.
 Although there are no tuition or textbook fees, there is a $200 end of course assessment fee (for each of the 12 courses) and students can expect to pay a total of just $2,400 for the degree over six terms (15 months).

 “University of the People has shown the world that an accredited Bachelor’s degree can be accessible, affordable and have the right quality.
 Now we are determined to show the same can be achieved for an MBA.
 We realized that for many, a Bachelor’s degree is not enough and there is great demand in the job market for candidates with an MBA,” said President Shai Reshef.
 “The cost of an MBA today is so expensive, that many people who are qualified to achieve it, cannot afford it.
 UoPeople was set up to open the gates to higher education and to give an opportunity to those who don’t have it.
 Launching the world’s most cost-effective MBA was a natural progression for the university, and hopefully, it will pave the way for other universities to follow.
 This is a great milestone both for the university and for deserving students around the world.”